webskel/dolphins7.skeleton/README.md

 ## About

-Twenty helps you plan your open source projects with a standalone web application that's designed to run on localhost or within your local network.
+Twenty is a standalone web application with its own practical
+purpose: management of my open source projects.
+It's also a place where I can experiment with a new model for the development of [web] applications in Ruby.
+See **Design** for more info.

 ## Features